imperial-genomics-facility/igf-pipeline-help/demultiplexing.md

 ## Overview

 Illumina sequencing platforms generate binary BCL files for each run.
-These raw data files are picked up by genomic facility pipelines and processed for fastq file generation using software Bcl2Fastq (v 2.20).
+These raw data files are picked up by genomic facility pipelines and processed for fastq file generation using software Bcl2Fastq.
 A samplesheet file containing correct index barcode information is essential for this "demultiplexing" process, for allocating fastq reads to the individual samples and filtering the artifacts present in the raw data.

 ## Software and version information